The climate crisis is about actual lives, not just about numbers and statistics.

 In the aftermath of the catastrophic floods of 2021, which claimed 220 lives in Belgium and Germany, Benjamin and Rosa’s family conceived the idea of establishing an official day of remembrance for the victims of the global climate crisis.
 The first person Benjamin contacted was EU Executive Vice-President Frans Timmermans.
 They chose 15 July, the anniversary of the tragic floods, as the date for the remembrance day.

-Thanks to Benjamin’s tireless advocacy, the European Commission, Parliament, and Council officially designated 15 July as the “EU Day for the Victims of the Global Climate Crisis” in July 2023, and the Belgian federal parliament followed the European example in May 2024.
+Thanks to our advocacy, the European Commission, Parliament, and Council officially designated 15 July as the “EU Day for the Victims of the Global Climate Crisis” in July 2023, and the Belgian federal parliament followed the European example in May 2024.

-Climate Justice for Rosa is now pushing to have this remembrance day recognized by the UN.
+Climate Justice for Rosa is now pushing to have this remembrance day recognized by the UN at an upcoming General Assembly session.
 Stay tuned!

 Advocacy